-3407.
-Perinatal Nursing (CL) (4:3:3 H)

-(Corequisites: Enrollment in all second semester courses.)
-Encompasses concepts related to the safe delivery of evidence-based nursing care to childbearing families throughout the antepartum, intrapartum, postpartum, and newborn experience.
-Special emphasis is placed upon clinical experiences providing opportunity to exercise clinical judgment in case studies, simulation, community, and acute care settings.
+NURS 3407 Perinatal Nursing (4:3:3,H) (Corequisites: Enrollment in all second semester courses.)
+Encompasses concepts related to the safe delivery of evidenced-based nursing care to childbearing families throughout the antepartum, intrapartum, postpartum, and newborn experience.
+Special emphasis is placed upon clinical experiences providing opportunity to exercise clinical judgment in case studies, simulation, community and acute care settings.

-3510.
-Clinical Foundations of Nursing Practice (CL)

-(5:0:15 H)

-(Prerequisites: NURS 3215; Corequisites: Enrollment in all first semester courses.)
+NURS 3510 Clinical Foundations of Nursing Practice (5:0:15,F) Prerequisites: NURS 3215; Corequisites: Enrollment in all second semester courses.)
 This course provides students with the opportunity to demonstrate foundational professional nursing skills through clinical and simulated nursing activities for patients experiencing common health problems in a variety of health care settings.

-3520.
-Chronic Care Nursing Clinical (CL) (5:0:15 H)

-(Prerequisites: Satisfactory completion of all first semester courses; Corequisites: Enrollment in all second semester courses.)
-This course provides opportunities for students to integrate knowledge and theory essential to the care of patients experiencing chronic health alterations with special focus on the needs of the aging population.
-Clinical judgment and reasoning, therapeutic nursing skills, genetics, and pharmacology concepts necessary for chronic care delivery are demonstrated in the application of evidence based nursing care through case studies and weekly clinical experiences.
+NURS 3520 Chronic Care Nursing Clinical (5:0:15,F) (Prerequisites: Satisfactory completion of all first semester courses; Corequisites: Enrollment in all second semester courses.)
+This course provides opportunities for students to integrate knowledge and theory essential to the care of patients experiencing chronic health alterations with special focus on needs of the aging population.
+Clinical judgment and reasoning, therapeutic nursing skills, genetics and pharmacology concepts necessary for chronic care delivery are demonstrated in the application of evidence based nursing care through case studies and weekly clinical experiences.

-4104.
-Pharmacology III (1:0:3 H)

-(Prerequisites: Satisfactory completion of all first and second semester courses; Corequisite: Enrollment in all third semester courses.)
-The purpose of this course is to promote safety in medication administration, improve clinical judgment, and critical thinking in the clinical environment using pharmacology simulation.
+NURS 4104 Pharmacology III (1:0:3,H) (Corequisite: Enrollment in all third semester courses) The purpose of this course is to promote safety in medication administration, improve clinical judgment and critical thinking in the clinical environment using pharmacology simulation.
 The student will utilize knowledge from previous pharmacology courses.

-4207.
-Pharmacology II (2:2:0 H)

-(Prerequisite: Satisfactory completion of all first semester courses; Corequisite: Enrollment in all second semester courses.)
-The purpose of this course is to examine pharmacotherapeutic agents used in the treatment of illness and the promotion, maintenance and restoration of wellness.
-Emphasis is on understanding drug classification, actions, therapeutic use, adverse effect of medications, and management of toxicity.
-The focus is on concepts of safe administration, drug calculation, client education, and monitoring the response to pharmacotherapeutic agents.
+Pre-requisite: Satisfactory completion of all first and second semester courses.

+NURS 4207 Pharmacology II (2:2:0,0) Corequesite: Enrollment in all second semester courses) The purpose of this course is to examine pharmcotherapeutic agents used in the treatment of illness and the promotion, maintenance and restoration of wellness.
+Emphasis is on understanding drug classification, actions, therapeutic use, adverse effect of medications and management of toxicity.
+The focus is on concepts of safe administration, drug calculation, client education and monitoring the response to pharmacotherapeutic agents.
 The student will synthesize information learned in previous pharmacology course.
-Co-requisite: Enrollment in all first semester courses.
+Prerequisite: Satisfactory completion of all first semester courses.

-4317.
-Community and Population Health (CL) (3:2:3 H)

-(Prerequisites: Satisfactory completion of all first and second semester courses; Corequisite: Enrollment in all third semester courses.)
-This course emphasizes population-focused nursing and community-oriented approaches essential for understanding and addressing public health concerns.
-Focus is on the concepts of community and population health nursing practice, epidemiology and disease transmission, comprehensive assessment of risk factors and health problems, program planning and intervention, environmental health, collaboration with the interprofessional team, health promotion, and disease prevention.
+NURS 4317 Community and Population Health (3:2:3,F) (Prerequisites: Satisfactory completion of all first and second semester courses; Corequisite: Enrollment in all third semester courses) This course emphasizes population-focused nursing and community-oriented approaches essential for understanding and addressing public health concerns.
+Focus is on the concepts of community and population health nursing practice, epidemiology and disease transmission, comprehensive assessment of risk factors and health problems, program planning and intervention, environmental health, collaboration with the interprofessional team, health promotion and disease prevention.

-4391.
-Synthesis of Nursing Knowledge (3:3:0 O)

-(Pre/corequisite: all NURS 4000 level courses must be completed or in progress.)
+NURS 4391 Synthesis of Nursing Knowledge (3:3:0,0) (Pre-co-requisite: all NURS 4000 level courses must be completed or in progress.)
 The student is guided through a series of learning and assessment experiences that synthesize content from both didactic and clinical courses in the Program.
 This reflection on learning serves as a basis for review of nursing concepts and how effectively students synthesize those concepts in making decisions regarding professional practice situations.